The Top Things to Do in Bellingham, Washington

 The average Bellinghamster is a lover of all things outdoors, from kayaking to mountain biking.
 Considering their proximity to high mountains, coastal shores, and epic hiking trails their love makes perfect sense.
 They eat organic, local, fair trade, and possibly vegan.
 They also have the highest probability of being “vanlifers” in Washington state.

-Don’t worry, you don’t need to bring your van to town to fit in, there are plenty of incredible cabin rentals in town and in the surrounding area to give you and your loved ones the perfect home base.
+Don’t worry, you don’t need to bring your van to town to fit in, there are plenty of incredible Bellingham vacation rentals in town and in the surrounding area to give you and your loved ones the perfect home base.

 The streets are lined with decked-out Sprinter vans just waiting for their next outdoor adventure.
 Bellingham isn’t your average hippy town, however, it’s also a college town and a beer lovers haven.
 It offers easy access to all the most scenic parts of the Evergreen State.
 The San Juan Islands are in spitting distance and the high snowy peaks of Mt.
 Baker stand tempting all the skiers in its shadow.